zvory/guide-to-coop/README.md

 ### Leetcode
-There's a straight conversion between leetcode problems and annual salary: ten leetcode problems is +$2000 a year annual salary.
+There's a straight conversion between [leetcode](https://leetcode.com/) problems and annual salary: ten leetcode problems is +$2000 a year annual salary.
 This is an approximation based on my experience, but I want to make it clear that if you do one hundred leetcode problems you're going to have a much easier time with your early career.

 If you do a hundred problems, you have a good chance at passing the Facebook internship interviews.
 For Facebook I walked into the interview, exchanged greetings, and then worked on the problem until the time was up, said thanks, and left.
 There were never any behavioural questions, never a "why do you want to work at this company", just pure leetcode.
 A lot of companies are very similar, so it's the **only thing you have to get good at**.
 Most companies aren't like Facebook, but the algorithm part of the interview is usually the most important part.

 But you have to do leetcode the right way.
 You get one submission.
 No IDE's, no test runs.
 Just type into the leetcode.com in-browser editor, test everything in your head or on a piece of paper.
 If you don't submit perfectly first try, **you're wrong and you failed the interview**.
 You _must_ be able to run through all the possible test cases before submitting, and leetcode will force you to get good at this.
 If your mistake was something silly like you forgot about handling empty inputs _you're wrong_.
 Maximize your acceptance rate on leetcode, you can see that on your profile.
 Of course, in a real interview mistakes are usually fine, but you must train hard so it's easy in practice.
 An amateur musician practices until they can play a song, a pro practices until they can't get it wrong.
 If solving the algorithm question takes ten percent of your brain, you can use the other 90% being likeable and explaining your reasoning.

 To be clear: leetcode is really hard!
-I was so bad at it at first I avoided doing it because it made me feel stupid do fail these basic easy problems.
+I was so bad at it at first I avoided doing it because it made me feel stupid to fail these basic easy problems.
 My friends could do the problems just fine and would act as if they were easy, so I stopped doing leetcode because I didn't want to think about how I was so dumb.
 But eventually I started to get some success, and I started being able to do the problems.

 If you have trouble, start with the easy problems, the easiest you can find, and if that's too hard, just keep at it.
 Maybe peek at the solutions, or try to google a bit for some help.
 Leetcode is just a skill, like chess or lifting weights, you can just practice and shoot up in skill, even if it feels overwhelming and confusing at the start.
 You don't need a huge brain, you just need to practice.
 Keep at it.